 l Research interest

-Quantum foundations, quantum computation, solid-state quantum photonics, multi-particle entanglement, quantum teleportation etc.
+Quantum foundations, quantum computation, solid-state quantum photonics, multi-particle entanglement, quantum teleportation, superconducting quantum computing etc.

 l Recent news from the group members

 Ø 15-07-2019 Our latest work entitled “Coherently driving a single quantum two-level system with dichromatic laser pulses” is published in Nature Physics today, accompanied by a News Views by Glenn S. Solomon “Two are better than one”.
 A fundamentally new way to resonantly drive a quantum two-level system into Rabi oscillation but using seemingly "non-resonant" laser pulses.